yanfranve/frontend-junior-dev/latest/README.md

 ## CSS resources

-You can optional use Tailwind CSS in the styles of each component or your own.
+You can optionally use Tailwind CSS in the styles of each component or your own.

 Example using Tailwind: